Researching Monuments, Memorials and Museums in Washington, D.C.

 When using Google, use quotation marks around your topic (“Lincoln Memorial”) and type Washington DC.
 Keep in mind that the most reliable sites will have the file extensions .org [organization], .edu [educational], .mil [military] and .gov [government].
 The National Park Service maintains excellent websites (http://nps.gov) for many of D.C.’s memorials.

 The D.C.
 Public Library’s Washingtoniana Division of the Martin Luther King, Jr. Memorial Library (MLKML) is devoted to materials about Washington, D.C.
-MLKML is currently closed for renovation - check out the DigDC website.
-When it reopens...
 MLKML is conveniently located across the street from the 9th St. Exit of the Gallery Place stop on the Red Line.
 The library’s website, www.dclibrary.org, gives a description of the collection and their hours of operation.
 All of Washingtoniana’s materials are for reference only.
 Some titles may be available for check out in the History Division.
 An AU student may get a D.C.
 Public Library card by presenting any valid photo ID and a piece of stamped mail showing a local address.
+Be sure to check out the DigDC website.

-The Historical Society of Washington, DC, located at Mt.
-Vernon Square, has an excellent research library. http://www.historydc.org/Do_Research/research.asp
+The Historical Society of Washington, DC, located in the old Carnegie Public Library at Mt.
+Vernon Square (8th & K Streets, NW), has an excellent research library. http://www.historydc.org/Do_Research/research.asp

 Off the Tourist’s Beaten Path: Consider these DC Sites:

-(Note- Some sites may charge admission.
-Please check out the websites.
+(Note- Some sites may charge admission or require tickets.
+Please consult their websites.
 Always call in advance to confirm.)

 Anacostia Neighborhood Museum